stszandra/CodeCoolElProjecteGrande/README.md

 ## Project Goals

 - **Imitate Webshop Functionality:** The primary goal is to create a webshop with full functionality to showcase our knowledge.
-- **Agile and Scrum Development:** The project was developed in five sprints, following Agile and Scrum methodologies to simulate real-life work conditions.
+- **Agile and Scrum Development:** The base project was developed in five sprints, following Agile and Scrum methodologies to simulate real-life work conditions.
+Further developements were carried out as a pet project of the contributors.

 ## Main Technologies Used